 How to Use Your A-number

-- Keep it Handy: Always have your A-number accessible when dealing with immigration matters.
+- Keep it Handy: Always have your A-number readily accessible, whether in digital format on your phone or printed out, especially when attending interviews or consultations related to immigration matters.

 Common Questions About A-numbers